Administrative Law (LAWS5010)

 UNIT OF STUDY

 Administrative Law is the study of the relationships of individuals and organisations with government.
 This unit examines the legal principles which apply to those relationships with the aim of developing an understanding of how government is held accountable.
-The unit builds on topics studied in Public Law, including the constitutional underpinnings of Administrative Law, the protection of human rights, judicial review and merits review, and open government.
-In the Administrative Law unit, the focus is on the grounds of judicial review and judicial remedies, the jurisdiction of the courts, and the public/private distinction.
-The unit encourages the development of critical perspectives on the grounds of judicial review, and their theoretical underpinnings, and on how the values of openness, rationality, fairness and participation are sought to be promoted through Administrative Law.
+The unit builds on topics studied in Public Law, including the constitutional underpinnings of administrative law, judicial review and open government.
+In the Administrative Law unit, the focus is on the grounds of judicial review and judicial remedies, the jurisdiction of the courts, the public/private distinction and merits review.
+The unit seeks to develop students¿ understanding of how the values of openness, rationality, fairness and participation in government decision-making are promoted through Administrative Law.¿

 Our courses that offer this unit of study